varunpenumudi/python-projects/qrcode_generator/README.md

 ![Alt text](project_image.png)

 ## About Project
 This project is made with segno library in python.
-Segno is a library that helops to generate qr codes for any kind of text you can give as  input. you can create qr codes in different sizes and colors using this library.
+Segno is a python library that helps to generate qr codes for any kind of text you can give as input. you can create qr codes in different sizes and colors using this library.

 ## Difficulty Level
 ### Easy: ⭐⭐